yangyi-shen/book-browser-legacy/README.md

 - [x] Add loading icon when search query is being processed

-- [ ] Test and release version 0.9.1
+- [x] Test and release version 0.9.0